okohll/abdocs/content/docs/security-and-compliance/security-features/users/_index.md

 It's possible for companies to apply their logo and custom login screen to the system.
 Please contact us if you'd like to set this up.

 #### Logout after
-Automatically end the user's session after after this many minutes of inactivity.
+Automatically end the user's session after this many minutes of inactivity.
 The user themselves can also change this setting.

 #### Restrict data access
 Here, you can specify a field name, either an equals or a contains filter and a value.
 The button _set to user ID_ will set the value to the user's ID.